hereariim/manini/README.md

 Please, you can learn better if you watch a video tutorial below: (link will be presented soon)

+Presentation video of the context where the plugin was developped :
 ![Screenshot from 2023-11-14 11-57-13](https://github.com/hereariim/manini/assets/93375163/0ea9a481-b92b-4f22-bed9-bdb476e3c6d9)

+Tutorial video to get started :
 ![Screenshot from 2023-11-14 11-49-40](https://github.com/hereariim/manini/assets/93375163/f1d3b4e5-abca-425b-a57e-f02fd83e0821)

 ## License